hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
-Bob does not see any red 2's.
-He does not see any blue 3's either.
-Thus, Alice was supposed to play the red 1 first, since red 1 is a lower rank than blue 2.
+Bob knows that normally, when you have a choice between two cards, you are supposed to play the lowest rank card.
+(Unless it is a blind-play, or it leads into someone's hand, or it is a 5.)
+Bob does not see any blue 3's, so he knows that Alice was supposed to play the red 1 instead of the blue 2.
 Alice **did not** play the card with *Priority*.
-  * This means that Bob must have blue 3.
+  * This means that Bob must have a blue 3.
 Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
 It is **not** the blue 3 and is instead the green 1.
 Bob now knows that he was *Bluffed* and that no-one has the blue 3.

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)